adarshdev26/morainmahj-backend/DEPLOYMENT.md

 you will ship a backend with no routes, no auth middleware, and no functions.

 **2. Only 8 of 108 Base44 server functions are ported.** The frontend calls 59 by
-name and 51 of those have no implementation, so they return 404 from `/api/functions/:name`.
+name and 51 of those have no implementation, so they answer 501 from `/api/functions/:name` with the list of names that do exist.
 Deploying now gets you a live site with working login, entity CRUD, and public leaderboards; checkout, invites, bulk email/SMS, push notifications, league assignment, raffles, and silent auctions will fail until those functions are ported.
 See [Known gaps](#known-gaps) for the full list.